Snapshots vs. streaming: why true pharmacy payment integrity needs both audits and continuous monitoring

 Audits provide the snapshot.
 Continuous monitoring provides the stream.
 One confirms where you have been.
 The other ensures you are headed where you intend to go.

 In a pharmacy environment defined by rising costs, complex benefit designs, and accelerating therapeutic innovation, relying on audits alone leaves too much to chance.
-The future of pharmacy payment integrity belongs to organizations that combine historical accountability with real-time control to protect every dollar, past and future.
+The future of pharmacy payment integrity belongs to organizations that combine historical accountability with continuous, claim-level monitoring to protect every dollar, past and future.

 Copyright